szczyglis-dev/py-gpt/README.md

 - `Reverse roles between iterations` *reverse_roles*

-Only for Completion/Langchain modes.
+Only for Completion/LangChain modes.
 If enabled, this option reverses the roles (AI <> user) with each iteration.
 For example, if in the previous iteration the response was generated for "Batman," the next iteration will use that response to generate an input for "Joker." *Default:* `True`

-## Chat with files (Llama-index, inline)
+## Chat with Files (LlamaIndex, inline)

-Plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context.
+Plugin integrates `LlamaIndex` storage in any chat and provides additional knowledge into context.

-- `Ask Llama-index first` *ask_llama_first*
+- `Ask LlamaIndex first` *ask_llama_first*

-When enabled, then `Llama-index` will be asked first, and response will be used as additional knowledge in prompt.
-When disabled, then `Llama-index` will be asked only when needed. **INFO: Disabled in autonomous mode (via plugin)!** *Default:* `False`
+When enabled, then `LlamaIndex` will be asked first, and response will be used as additional knowledge in prompt.
+When disabled, then `LlamaIndex` will be asked only when needed. **INFO: Disabled in autonomous mode (via plugin)!** *Default:* `False`

-- `Auto-prepare question before asking Llama-index first` *prepare_question*
+- `Auto-prepare question before asking LlamaIndex first` *prepare_question*

-When enabled, then question will be prepared before asking Llama-index first to create best query. *Default:* `False`
+When enabled, then question will be prepared before asking LlamaIndex first to create best query. *Default:* `False`

 - `Model for question preparation` *model_prepare_question*

-Model used to prepare question before asking Llama-index. *Default:* `gpt-3.5-turbo`
+Model used to prepare question before asking LlamaIndex. *Default:* `gpt-3.5-turbo`

 - `Max output tokens for question preparation` *prepare_question_max_tokens*

-Max tokens in output when preparing question before asking Llama-index. *Default:* `500`
+Max tokens in output when preparing question before asking LlamaIndex. *Default:* `500`

 - `Prompt for question preparation` *syntax_prepare_question*